-two million bee hives in this coun- 175 pounds and when I came to then received more revelations to This is submitted to his discretion, and must have done considerable try, owned by 7,000 bee keepers, and Minnesota, I weighed only six the effect that the body would rise but if he goes out of the school dis-damage to them.
-American Fork
+An item for apiarists: There are two million bee hives in this coun- 175 pounds and when I came to then received more revelations to This is submitted to his discretion, and must have done considerable try, owned by 7,000 bee keepers, and Minnesota, I weighed only six the effect that the body would rise but if he goes out of the school dis- damage to them.
+American Fork \$14,000,000.

 A husband telegraphed to his wife: "What have you for breakfast, thing?
 The quadruplex telegraph and how is the baby?"
-The answer which he claims as his own, and is was returned: "Buckwheat cakes thought to be the most valuable and the measles."
+The answer which he claims as his own, and is was returned: "Buckwheat cakes and the measles."